codinghubytb/googleplay-console-monthly-downloads/README.md

-# PlayStore Monthly Installs Extractor
+# Google Play Console Monthly Downloads
 A lightweight Python module to retrieve monthly install statistics from the Google Play Console export bucket (Google Cloud Storage).
 The script:
 - Connects using a service account